gumityolcu/scikit-learn-dual/doc/whats_new/older_versions.rst

 - Added BIC/AIC model selection to classical :ref:`gmm` and unified the API with the remainder of scikit-learn, by `Bertrand Thirion`_

-- Added `sklearn.cross_validation.StratifiedShuffleSplit`, which is
+- Added `sklearn_dual.cross_validation.StratifiedShuffleSplit`, which is
-  a `sklearn.cross_validation.ShuffleSplit` with balanced splits, by Yannick Schwartz.
+  a `sklearn_dual.cross_validation.ShuffleSplit` with balanced splits, by Yannick Schwartz.

-- :class:`~sklearn.neighbors.NearestCentroid` classifier added, along with a ``shrink_threshold`` parameter, which implements **shrunken centroid classification**, by `Robert Layton`_.
+- :class:`~sklearn_dual.neighbors.NearestCentroid` classifier added, along with a ``shrink_threshold`` parameter, which implements **shrunken centroid classification**, by `Robert Layton`_.